 In most states, marketplace facilitator laws require platforms like Amazon, Etsy, and Walmart to collect and remit sales tax on behalf of third-party sellers.
 However, this doesn’t mean you’re completely off the hook.
 Some states still require you to register for a permit and file returns, even if you’re reporting zero tax collected.

 Platforms like Shopify and BigCommerce work differently—they’re e-commerce platforms that give you tools to sell directly to consumers, not marketplace facilitators.
+Configuring your billing system correctly is essential for accurate tax collection and remittance.
 If you sell through your own Shopify store, you’re fully responsible for determining nexus, registering for permits, configuring tax collection, and remitting taxes to the states.

 Businesses selling through both marketplaces and their own websites face the most complexity.
 Here’s the tricky part: sales made on a marketplace, even though the marketplace remits the tax, often still count toward a state’s economic nexus threshold.
 So your Amazon sales could trigger a nexus obligation for your Shopify sales in that same state.

-What happens when you ignore sales tax compliance
+Now, let’s see what happens if you ignore sales tax compliance altogether.

 Ignoring sales tax obligations doesn’t make them go away.
 It only increases the eventual cost and disruption when the issue surfaces.

-States actively audit e-commerce businesses using data from payment processors, shipping carriers, and marketplaces.
+States actively audit e-commerce and SaaS businesses using data from payment processors, shipping carriers, and marketplaces.
 An audit typically involves a state requesting years of sales records, which can lead to assessments for back taxes, penalties, and interest going back several years.
+Maintaining accurate tax reporting is essential to minimize risk during audits.

 Penalties for non-compliance can be steep, especially if a state determines the failure was willful.
 Some states impose fraud penalties that are significantly higher than standard late-payment penalties—sometimes exceeding the original tax amount itself.